rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 >
 >  Explicit config passing is an advanced technique and should be used only when you want to have a perfect control over the configuration.
 It skips entire configuration pipeline and therefore it's up to you to pass correct config into competition.

 Competition config stores all settings that apply to the competition.
-It's derived from BenchmarkDotNet's `IConfig` and adds some new members (`Options` property and `GetMetrics()` method, as example) *~TODO: link competition options~*.
+It's derived from BenchmarkDotNet's `IConfig` and adds some new members (`Options` property and `GetMetrics()` method, as example) *--TODO: link competition options--*.

 ### 1.1 Pass config as a competition arg